nourmaayoufi/alx-system_engineering-devops/0x00-shell_basics/README.md

 List files in the /boot directory in long format
 Write a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory Create a symbolic link to /bin/ls, named __ls__
+Write a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory